phranck/Cappuccino-Templates/README.md

 ---------------------

 You can also download a [Cappuccino File Template Installer](https://github.com/downloads/phranck/Cappuccino-Templates-for-Xcode-4.x/Cappuccino%20File%20Templates%20For%20Xcode.pkg) to install the complete package automatically.
 Just double click the downloaded package and follow the instructions, that's all.

+**Hint**: At the moment the installer is only able to install all the templates in the *'/Library'* folder of the system volume.
+Installation under the users home consequently fails and I have no idea about the reason!
+Maybe there is someone experienced out there to solve this problem? (-:)